Manoug Exerjian

-Manoug Exerjian (August 20, 1892 or 1888 – November 5, 1974) was a Nassau County, New York architect, who came to Great Neck, New York, in 1923.
+Manoug Exerjian (August 20, 1892 or 1888 – November 5, 1974) was an Armenian American architect.

 Biography

-A native of Constantinople, he graduated from the Royal School of Architecture in Istanbul in 1914.
-He designed the Manhasset, New York Medical Center and hospital.
+A native of Constantinople, he graduated from the Royal School of Architecture in Istanbul in 1914, before immigrating to the United States later that year.
+He opened an architectural practice in Great Neck, New York a few years later, in 1923. designed the original campus of Manhasset (North Shore University) Hospital on Northern Boulevard (NY 25A) in Manhasset, New York.

 He came to prominence after winning first prize, $750, in a competition for best design of a Broadway (Manhattan) block front.
 Specifically, the contest featured hypothetical drawings of the east side of Times Square, between 44th Street and 45th Street.
 Exerjian resided at 147 East 33rd Street (Manhattan) when his plan was victorious in December 1933.

 Career as designer

 Exerjian owned and designed four houses located at Cannon Place, near 288th Street, the Bronx, in 1927.
 He owned several plots of land on lower Lexington Avenue (Manhattan), which were purchased from him in February 1929.